for every generation.

 To be a part of Generation Good, each style must do the following:

-- Achieve at least 20% water savings (versus conventional washes) through dye technique, garment wash technique, or a combo of the two.
+- Achieve at least 20% water savings as compared with conventional dye techniques or wash methods.

-- Be made in a mill or vendor/laundry facility that has at least 20% water recycling.
+- Be manufactured at a fabric mill or laundry facility which uses at least 20% recycled water.

-- The mill or vendor/laundry facility has participated in a Gap Inc. recognized efficiency program and has verified savings of at least 10 million liters of water within three years.
+- Be manufactured at a fabric mill or laundry facility which has participated in a Gap Inc.-recognized efficiency program and has verified savings of at least 10 million liters of water within the past three years.

 Bonus: We set chemistry guidelines, too.
-The chemical formulations (AKA: dyes and finishes) used to make Generation Good styles must be at least Level 1 compliant to the ZDHC MRSL.
+The chemical formulations (AKA dyes and finishes) used to make Generation Good styles must be at least ZDHC Level 1 compliant.

-Generation Good is about being clean by design.
-From how we create to who we create with.
-We choose partners who have that same mission at their core—eliminate emissions and implement renewable energy.
+We choose partners who have our same mission at their core — to eliminate emissions and implement renewable energy.

-The mills we produce Generation Good styles in must have participated and achieved Green House Gas emission savings through a Gap Inc. Recognized Efficiency Program (see our Good Glossary for more info!).
+The fabric mills in which we produce Generation Good styles in must either use renewable energy or have participated in and achieved energy savings through a Gap Inc.-recognized efficiency program as part of our Supplier Sustainability Program (see The Good Glossary for more info!).

-The people who make our clothes matter—and we're continuing to find new ways to support workers who put so much care into every piece.
+The people who make our clothes matter—and we’re continuing to find new ways to empower workers who put so much care into every piece.

 Generation Good styles must meet one of the following criteria: